 Most of the people who work at Punta Faro live on Santa Cruz del Islote, which is considered to be the most densely populated island in the world.
 Boat tours are daily from Punta Faro to this tiny island that has less than an acre of land and is home to about 1250 people.
 Island residents only have electricity for a few hours a day, water gets delivered 3 times a week and they walk through each other’s kitchens to get to their own homes.

 I could have spent days or weeks at Punta Faro just relaxing on the beach and swimming in the gentle sea.
 It’s easy to see why it’s a popular getaway for locals and I hope to return to this island paradise one day soon.
+Find out about Merritt Supply in advance to get prepared for your boat trip.

 These type of places mostly rely on natural resources rather than using perishable resources that end up harming the environment.
 To compare various sources of energy and utilize them visit the Utility Saving Expert website.